Create and deploy your Machine Learning Model with Amazon SageMaker

 ai-vision-solution-kit processing-unit add <unique-processing-unit-id>

-The script will ask you for a Name, Docker Image (optional), Environment (optional) and a model location (either URL or Directory):
+The script will ask you for a Name, Docker Image (optional), Environment (optional) and a model location (public/private URL or Directory):

 After adding the new processing unit you can reload the web frontend and your model will be available in the selection of the processing unit.